 My life has changed a great deal since that math teacher embarrassed me in front of my class.
 And I will continue to stay focused and try to accomplish these goals.

 Having a baby, and being able to take care of him while I move my life forward, is my biggest source of pride.
 When I got pregnant, my mom told me that my life would change completely and I took it seriously.
 I practiced a type of yoga that made me release negative energy.
 I ate healthy foods.
 When I was 8 months pregnant, I walked hills to a river to be spiritually cleansed.
 I stayed in school in Mexico until I was almost 9 months pregnant and when I gave birth I named my baby Miguel after the angel and Baseer, meaning "power of earth".

-I am proud I have never left school and that I'm going to college.
+I am proud I have never left school and that I am in college now.
 Because my time to study at home is limited, I pay extra attention during class, listening to my teachers' lectures.
 I spend my free time at school doing homework.
-Each day I drive my mom to work, drop Miguel off at daycare, go to school (it's hard to find a parking space in the Mission!), then pick up Miguel, pick up my mother and drive home.
+Each day I drive my mom to work, drop Miguel off at daycare, go to school, then pick up Miguel, pick up my mother and drive home.
 My mother has never asked me to work at a job because she wants me to focus on school.
 I feel my mother loves me a lot and wants the best for me.

 Today I give Miguel all the emotional support he needs, but one day I'll give him the financial support as well.
 Being a teenage mother, I realize I can do multiple tasks each day and that my life hasn't stopped.
 I can no longer do what teenagers do but I've done the unexpected - getting good grades, raising a healthy kid - and that makes me proud.